Where is the oil-price headed?

 We have some eerie form of stability right now (don’t be confused by the current slide) but oil prices are still very high.
 Who would argue that oil at 70 green is really, really cheap?
 It most certainly is not.
 We just have gotten used to ridiculous price levels of late.

-So, while the world learns to live with this peculiar situation, there also is a permanent driver for alternatives from oil and its products.
-A high oil price is the best there is in order to get cunning entrepreneurs and inventor’s juices boiling as they can see opportunity in those still high prices.
+So, while the world learns to live with this peculiar situation, there also is a permanent driver for alternatives to oil and its products.
+A high oil price is the best there is to get cunning entrepreneurs’ and inventors’ juices boiling as they can see opportunity in those still high prices.

 Nobody cares much about fuel efficiency when prices are low.
 Everyone aims to become efficient when they are high.
 It’s not the environment – it’s the spreadsheet that makes fleet managers move.

 The current shale revolution would never have happened without the very high oil prices that we had seen since the middle of the years 2000.
-There were drillers for shale for decades but only the pressure from high oil prices got the developers put in a little more effort, a little more money and some real smarts in order to create something profitable.
+There were drillers for shale for decades but only the pressure from high oil prices got the developers to put in a little more effort, a little more money, and some real smarts to create something profitable.

-There were many other approaches that failed at the same time but this did not matter.
+Many other approaches failed at the same time but this did not matter.
 All it took was one good approach and that happened to be shale.

 Shale oil tamed the oil price and locked it in at a pretty high level.
 This lays the groundwork for something even more extraordinary – the new super-clean methane world.